moogician/moogician.github.io/_news/announcement_5.md

 ---
 layout: post
 date: 2024-08-21 07:59:00-0400
-inline: true
+inline: false
 ---

-I started as a Ph.D. student in UC Berkeley, temporarily advised by Koushik Sen!
+I started as a Ph.D. student in UC Berkeley, temporarily advised by Koushik Sen and Dawn Song!